The Xometry app works best with JavaScript enabled!

 Copper laser engraving is the process of making shallow cuts into a copper workpiece to make elaborate patterns and designs.
 Copper is widely used for laser engraving because it is a low-cost, readily available material.
 When engraved using a CO2 laser, copper workpieces must first be coated with a metal marking spray or paste to prevent reflection and to force the workpiece to absorb the energy from the laser.
 Using a fiber laser avoids the need for such a coating.

-What Issues Most Frequently Arise When Copper Is Laser Cut?
+Issues That Frequently Arise When Copper Is Laser Cut

 The issues that most frequently arise during copper laser cutting are listed below: